• Disease Overview

 Treatment will usually include appropriate management of the physical findings associated with WNT4 deficiency and psychological support for the emotional issues that often accompany the diagnosis.

-In some cases, plastic surgery may be necessary to create an artificial vagina (vaginoplasty).
+In some people, plastic surgery may be needed to create an artificial vagina (vaginoplasty).
 There are a variety of different surgical techniques that may be used and there is no consensus as to which technique is best.
-Females who undergo surgery to create an artificial vagina will most likely need to use vaginal dilators after the surgery to enhance the chance of success.
+Females who get surgery to create an artificial vagina will most likely need to use vaginal dilators after the surgery to enhance the chance of success.

-Because females with WNT4 deficiency do not have a functional uterus, they cannot bear children (infertile).
-Since affected women have functional ovaries alternative reproductive methods for having children such as in vitro fertilization may be possible.
-However, because WNT4 deficiency is an inherited as an autosomal dominant trait, the risk of passing on the disorder to children is 50 percent.
-Any decision to conceive should be undertaken after careful consultation with their physicians, genetic counselors and appropriate medical personnel.
+Because females with WNT4 deficiency do not have a working uterus, they cannot bear children (infertile).
+Since affected females have working ovaries, alternative reproductive methods for having children such as in vitro fertilization may be possible.
+However, because WNT4 deficiency is inherited in an autosomal dominant pattern, the risk of passing on the disorder to children is 50 percent.

-Females with WNT4 deficiency who exhibit absence of one kidney (unilateral renal agenesis) may have an increased susceptibility to urinary tract infections and/or kidney stones (renal calculi).
+Females with WNT4 deficiency who only have one kidney instead of two (unilateral renal agenesis) may have a higher risk for urinary tract infections and/or kidney stones (renal calculi).
 Physicians should carefully monitor affected females for infection and prescribe antibiotics as necessary.

 • < Previous section